shopware/docs/products/extensions/b2b-suite/guides/core/assignment-service.md

 ## Pattern

-A repeating pattern used throughout the B2B-Suite is the Assignment service.
+A repeating pattern used throughout the B2B Suite is the Assignment service.
-The B2B-Suite ships with many new entities and therefore provides the means to connect them to each other.
+The B2B Suite ships with many new entities and therefore provides the means to connect them to each other.
 This is done through M:N assignments for that purpose alone created components.//todo

 The diagram below shows the usually implemented objects with their outside dependencies.